 American College of Physicians Policy Paper on Telemedicine in Primary Care Settings

-Telemedicine is a technologically advanced method for remotely managing acute and chronic conditions.
-Telemedicine service models can benefit patients and physicians by providing access to specialist care, reducing costs and improving patient outcomes when it supports care coordination, and communication with a patient's health care team (in-person and virtual).
-This educational module gives an overview of the numerous telehealth models, state and federal regulatory considerations, technology requirements, and considerations for ensuring patient privacy during telemedicine encounters.
+Telehealth is a technologically advanced method for remotely providing care and managing acute and chronic conditions.
+Telehealth service models can benefit patients and physicians by providing access to specialist care, reducing costs and improving patient outcomes when it supports care coordination, and improving communication with a patient's health care team (in-person and virtual).
+This educational toolkit overviews the numerous telehealth models, state and federal regulatory considerations, technology requirements, and considerations for ensuring patient privacy during telehealth encounters.

 AMA CME Accreditation Information